LivingLegacyMedia/vowbound/chapter_17.md

 "Even if that's true," Mira said, "he'd never help you."

 "Help me?
 No, probably not."
 Draven smiled.
-"But you could help him.
-Cassian showed you how to access the coins' power, didn't he?
-Let you train with them.
-But he only taught you the basics.
-If you truly understood their potential, if you knew their secrets, you could restore Torin completely.
-Save your brother without asking Cassian to sacrifice anything more."

-Mira's mind was racing.
-She had felt it—the connection to Cassian's power when he let her train with the coins.
-The strange resonance, the way the coins' energy seemed to flow through her when he was using them nearby.

-Cassian had taught her to perceive value, to sense the gray space.
-But he'd held back, kept her at the edges of true understanding.

-What if there was more?
-What if he'd been protecting secrets she needed to save Torin?

-"All I need," Draven continued, his voice reasonable and calm, "is for you to understand how that connection works.
-How to channel the power more deeply.
-And in exchange, I'll teach you what you need to know about the Coin of Seeds.
-How to use its restoration ability.
-How to accelerate growth not just in plants, but in living minds.
-How to make Torin whole."

-"And what do you get out of it?"
-Mira demanded.
+"But I could help you.
+I know the secrets of the Coin of Seeds—secrets Cassian hasn't discovered yet.
+Or perhaps he has, and he's simply unwilling to pay the price."
+He leaned forward.
+"Bring me the coins, Mira.
+When Cassian comes for you—and he will—convince him to trade them for your freedom.
+Both coins, willingly surrendered.
+And in exchange, I'll restore your brother completely.
+Make him whole.
+Return everything he lost."

+"You want me to betray him," Mira said flatly.

+"I want you to save your brother."
+Draven's voice was reasonable, patient.
+"Cassian has had the Coin of Seeds for how long?
+And Torin is still broken.
+Do you really think he's going to restore him fully?
+Or will he keep your brother in this half-alive state forever, just functional enough to be useful?"

+Mira's stomach twisted.
+She wanted to argue, but the doubt was already there.

+"What do you really want with the coins?" she asked.
+"Why do you need them?"

 "Information.
-Understanding."
+Power."
 Draven's smile widened.
-"You see, Mira, I'm collecting the coins.
+"You see, Mira, I'm collecting them.
 Cassian has two now—the Coin of Heads and the Coin of Seeds.
 I have my own coin."
-He said, placing a hand gently over the locket hanging from his neck.
+He placed a hand gently over the locket hanging from his neck.
 "But there are seven total, seven gems, scattered across the kingdoms."

 He stood, walking to a shelf where something rested beneath a black cloth.
 He pulled the cloth away, revealing an object that made Mira's breath catch.